MechaFlex/gopplista/README.md

 ADMIN_PASSWORD=<password>
 ```

-## Learnings
+## What I've learned from this project

 SQLite is good for data storage, but the triggers and other tools are not as powerful as when using Postgres.
-This means the business logic has to live in the application code which isn't so bad.
+This means the business logic has to live in the application code, which isn't so bad after all.

-TODO: Create way to update an order for section.
-But needs to be controlled so overlap is avoided.
-Don't expose native?

-Fixed alot but takes time.

-Need to not use delete but use update instead.
-Current setup seems to be glitchy for some reason...
+I've learned to set up and work with Go, and I like the language in general.
+I don't like the module structure, or I have just not figured it out yet, but I want to be able to nest my files more nicely.

+I've learned to create a Dockerfile with separate build steps.
+It's very convenient that you can simply run a binary with Go, very efficient.